tcool86/npm-vanilla/README.md

-# npm vanilla
+# vanilla project using node modules

-Simple npm boilerplate with Babel and Parcel.
+Simple boilerplate with Babel and Parcel.

 Mostly designed to import jQuery as an Ecma Script 6 module in a basic project 😋